Common Sleep Conditions

 - Periodic limb movement disorder: when your limbs make rhythmic movements during sleep.
 Usually happens in your legs, but can also happen in your arms and shoulders.

-- You typically feel sleepy during the day, or you fall asleep at random or irregular times.
+- Feeling sleepy during the day, or falling asleep at random or irregular times.

-- You regularly take more than 30 minutes each night to fall asleep.
+- Taking more than 30 minutes each night to fall asleep.

-- You often awaken more than a few times or for long periods of time every night.
+- Awakening more than a few times or for long periods of time every night.

-- Polysomnography: also called a “sleep study,” used to diagnose sleep disorders.
-It records your brain waves, the oxygen level in your blood, your heart rate and breathing, and your eye and leg movements during sleep.
-These studies are usually done in a sleep lab, but home sleep studies may also be available to you.
-Ask your doctor for more information.
+- Polysomnography: also called a “sleep study.”
+It records your brain waves, the oxygen level in your blood, your heart rate, your breathing effort, and leg movements during sleep.
+For the most accurate results these studies are typically performed in a sleep lab.

-- Multiple sleep latency testing and nap studies: tests for excessive daytime sleepiness by measuring how quickly you fall asleep in a quiet environment during the day.
+- Multiple sleep latency testing: study for excessive daytime sleepiness by measuring how quickly you fall asleep in a quiet environment during the day.